What is housing benefit?

 Will I have to pay Bedroom Tax?

 If you are of 'working age' and are underoccupying your property, any award of Housing Benefit will be reduced by either 14% of your total weekly rent charge (if underoccupying by 1 bedroom) or by 25% (if you are underoccupying the property by 2 or more bedrooms).
-If you are not sure whether you are underoccupying the property, please contact our Income Management Team.
+If you are not sure whether you are underoccupying the property, please contact our Rents Team.

-If you have been advised that your award of Housing Benefit has a reduction in place due to the bedroom tax, and you are struggling to make payments to make up the weekly rent due, please either contact your local authority to make an application for Discretionary Housing Payments, or contact our Income Management Team.
+If you have been advised that your award of Housing Benefit has a reduction in place due to the bedroom tax, and you are struggling to make payments to make up the weekly rent due, please either contact your local authority to make an application for Discretionary Housing Payments, or contact our Rents Team.

 How do apply for housing benefit?